Ams1078/northstar-analytics-platform/README.md

 ### 5. Attribution Laboratory

-The Attribution Lab explores a single question: how much does the attribution model itself change the business decision?
+The Attribution Lab was built around a single question: how much does the attribution model itself change the business decision?

 Six industry attribution models can be compared side by side, evaluating behavioral fit, operational trust, portfolio alignment, and the downstream business impact of switching methodology.
 The same underlying data, viewed through six different lenses, produces six different vendor rankings and six different budget conclusions.